“I will heal them and reveal to them abundance of prosperity and security.” Jeremiah 33:6b

-An illness is one of the greatest threats to families with limited wages.
+An illness is one of the greatest threats to families with limited income.
 Whether it is a devastating diagnosis of cancer or something as common as a broken bone or infected scrape, medical problems are a misfortune that few families in developing countries can afford.
-Sickness not only means costly medications and doctor's bills, but also means a loss of wages.
+Sickness not only means expensive medications and doctor’s bills, but also a loss of wages.
 This can cause the failure of a small family business, an inability to harvest crops, or the necessity of taking a child out of school.

 Many times, an illness is caused by inadequate sanitation or polluted water.
 Over 1 billion people in the world lack sustainable access to fresh water and 2.5 billion do not have adequate sanitation.
 Access to adequate sanitation is more than a basic development issue.
 It is a human rights issue and a global health issue.
 Safe, secure and private sanitation is fundamental to ending violence against women and girls.

 Resources on Global Health

 - Global Ministries COVID-19 Updates and Resources

 - Global Ministries Water Projects